The Layoff Lady

 Differences From Previous Job Searches

-My last job search (after layoff #4) lasted 147 days.
+My job search after layoff #4 lasted 147 days.
 That's right.
 It was exactly 100 days longer.
 So what were the differences between these two job searches?
-What magic did I use to so quickly land a great new position?
+What magic did I use this time around to land a great new position so quickly?

 Time of Year

-Fortunately (as I look at the bright side), I knew I needed to make a change in late September.
-I’ve found that being unemployed over the holidays nearly guarantees about an extra month or two of job searching (or, more likely, waiting).
+Fortunately (as I look at the bright side), I realized it was time to make a job change in late September.
+I’ve also found that being unemployed over the holidays nearly guarantees an extra month or two of job searching (or, more likely, waiting).

-My last two job searches included the holiday season, lasting 180 and 147 days, respectively.
-My best advice is to take some time off from job searching over the holidays.
-This time around, when I estimated the possible length of my period of unemployment, I surmised that I would either secure a new position before Thanksgiving or I’d most likely be waiting to start a new role until February or March of next year.
+My two previous job searches included the holiday season, lasting 180 and 147 days, respectively.
+This time around, when I estimated the possible length of my period of unemployment, I surmised that I would either secure a new position before Thanksgiving or I’d most likely be waiting to start a new role until February or March of the following year.
 Getting a jump start, even by a couple of weeks, made a big difference.

 Position Availability